Pareto sensitivity, most-changing sub-fronts, and knee solutions: Introduction

 \section{Introduction}

 In this paper, we focus on the following multi-objective optimization~(MOO) problem

-where each~$f_i: \mathbb{R}^n \to \mathbb{R}$ is a twice continuously differentiable function for all~$i \in \{1,\ldots,q\}$, with~$q \ge 2$, and~$X$ represents a feasible set.
-Throughout the paper, we assume~$X = \mathbb{R}^n$, except in Section~\ref{sec:constr} at the end of the paper, which is dedicated to the constrained case~$X \subset \mathbb{R}^n$.
+where each~$f_i: \mathbb{R}^n \to \mathbb{R}$ is a twice continuously differentiable function for all~$i \in \{1,\ldots,q\}$, with~$q \ge 2$, and~$X$ represents \tcb{the} feasible set\tcb{, which is either~$X = \mathbb{R}^n$ in the unconstrained case or a subset~$X \subset \mathbb{R}^n$ in the constrained case}.
 Problems with multiple objectives find applications across a wide range of domains.
-In engineering design, multiple objectives correspond to various performance measures (e.g., efficiency, reliability, and safety) that must be maximized simultaneously~\cite{PJFleming_etal_2005,GChiandussi_etal_2012}.
-In finance, MOO is at the heart of portfolio optimization problems, where the trade-offs between risk and return need to be balanced to achieve the best investment strategy~\cite{MCSteinbach_2001}.
-In the healthcare sector, MOO is used to strike a balance between providing equitable or rapid service to patients and managing operational costs effectively~\cite{WZhang_etal_2016,MBoresta_etal_2024}.
-In transportation systems, MOO helps optimize routing and speed decisions to minimize environmental impact while maximizing efficiency for service providers and ensuring high service quality for users~\cite{TGiovannelli_LNVicente_2023,EDemir_etal_2014}.
-In the field of machine learning, MOO problems are particularly relevant in scenarios like multi-task learning~\cite{LXi_2019,LChen_HFernando_YYing_TChen_2023}, where a model must perform well on several related conflicting tasks simultaneously, and in learning problems that address fairness and privacy concerns~\cite{SLiu_LNVicente_2020,ANavon_etal_2020}.
-The optimal solutions to problem~\eqref{prob:multiobj} are referred to as Pareto minimizers or Pareto solutions.
-The Pareto front of problem~\eqref{prob:multiobj} is the set obtained by mapping the Pareto minimizers from the decision space~$\mathbb{R}^n$ to the objective space~$\mathbb{R}^q$.
+In engineering design, multiple objectives correspond to various performance measures (e.g., efficiency, reliability, and safety) that must be maximized simultaneously~\tcb{\citep{PJFleming_etal_2005,GChiandussi_etal_2012,JHakanen_etal_2021,RHStewart_etal_2021,MJameel_etal_2026}}.
+In finance, MOO is at the heart of portfolio optimization problems, where the trade-offs between risk and return need to be balanced to achieve the best investment strategy~\tcb{\citep{MCSteinbach_2001,YChen_AZhou_2022,ASulas_etal_2025}}.
+In the healthcare sector, MOO is used to strike a balance between providing equitable or rapid service to patients and managing operational costs effectively~\citep{WZhang_etal_2016,MBoresta_etal_2024}.
+In transportation systems, MOO helps optimize routing and speed decisions to minimize environmental impact while maximizing efficiency for service providers and ensuring high service quality for users~\tcb{\citep{EDemir_etal_2014,TGiovannelli_LNVicente_2023}}.
+In the field of machine learning, MOO problems are particularly relevant in scenarios like multi-task learning~\citep{LXi_2019,LChen_HFernando_YYing_TChen_2023}, where a model must perform well on several related conflicting tasks simultaneously, and in learning problems that address fairness and privacy concerns~\tcb{\citep{ANavon_etal_2020,SLiu_LNVicente_2020}}.

+\tcb{We now introduce terminology that will be used throughout Subsections~\ref{subsec:intro_pareto} and~\ref{subsec:intro_pareto_sensitivity}, and formally defined in Definitions~\ref{def:pareto} and~\ref{def:weakpareto} of Section~\ref{sec:basic_results}.
+Specifically, the} optimal solutions to problem~\eqref{prob:multiobj} are referred to as Pareto \tcb{optimal solutions or efficient solutions, and the set of all such solutions is called the efficient set.} The Pareto front of problem~\eqref{prob:multiobj}\tcb{, also referred to as the nondominated set or Pareto set,} is the set obtained by mapping the Pareto \tcb{optimal solutions} from the decision space~$\mathbb{R}^n$ to the objective space~$\mathbb{R}^q$. \tcb{Each point on the Pareto front is referred to as a nondominated point.}